garrandall/popular-music-data/tracks/paperlate-genesis.md

 Pull it together now
 Put your feet back on the ground
 Paperlate
-Ooh don't worry now
+Oh don't worry now
 You're not alone
 Look around you
 Paperlate
-Ooh I'm sorry but there's no one on the line
+Oh I'm sorry but there's no one on the line
 Paperlate
-Ooh I'm sorry but rest easy no news is good news
+Oh I'm sorry but rest easy no news is good news

-Ooh it's too easy to compute your future
+Oh it's too easy to compute your future
 Taking no risks and playing too safe
 Any change would take too long
 So dry your eyes
-Ooh it's too easy to talk about rocking the boat Making changes and changing track
+Oh it's too easy to talk about rocking the boat
+Making changes and changing track
 But you'd better not lock that door
 Cos you'll be coming back